arwahdevops/xylium-core/Docs/ErrorHandling.md

     *   `Router.PanicHandler` is called.
     *   `PanicHandler` returns an `error` (typically an `HTTPError`).
 This error then flows as if it were returned by a normal handler.
 3.  **`Router.Handler`'s Error Processing**:
-    *   The error (from step 1 or 2) is set into `c.store` (e.g., `c.Set(xylium.ContextKeyErrorCause, err)`).
+    *   The error (from step 1 or 2) is set into `c.store` using `c.Set(xylium.ContextKeyErrorCause, err)`.
     *   `Router.GlobalErrorHandler` is called.
 4.  **`Router.GlobalErrorHandler`**:
-    *   Retrieves the error cause from context.
+    *   Retrieves the error cause from context using `c.Get(xylium.ContextKeyErrorCause)`.
     *   Logs the error.
     *   Formats and sends an HTTP response to the client (usually JSON).

 By understanding `HTTPError` and the error/panic handling flow, you can build robust Xylium applications that provide meaningful feedback to both developers (via logs) and users (via API responses).
-Remember to use defined constants (e.g., `xylium.ContextKeyErrorCause`, `xylium.ContextKeyPanicInfo`) for context keys for better maintainability.
+Always use the defined constants (e.g., `xylium.ContextKeyErrorCause`, `xylium.ContextKeyPanicInfo`) for context keys to ensure maintainability and consistency.

----